aj112358/ML_Notes/09_Unsupervised_Learning_Techniques/09_notes.md

 #### 9.1.1b - Centroid Initialization Methods

+One obvious way to prevent the above issue is to already have an idea of the centroid locations.
+This can be done by simply trying to visualize the data, or you can run another clustering algorithm first.
+If you happen to know the centroids' approximate locations, you can include that in the 'KMeans' class instantiation via the 'init' hyperparameter.

+Another (obvious?) solution is to simply run the k-means algorithm multiple times, usign a different initialization each time, and keep the "best" solution.
+The number of random initializations can be set using the 'n_init' hyperparameter (it is 10 by default).

+This begs the question: How does SKL know what the "best" solution is?
+The answer: It uses a performance metric called **inertia**.
+This is defined to be the mean squared distance between each instance and its closest centroid (ie. it averages all these squared distances).
+SKL will run the k-means algorithm as many times as you specify (via 'n_init'), measure the inertia of each completed model, and then select the final ML model which has the **lowest inertia**.
+You can access a k-means model's inertia using the 'inertia_' variable.

+Finally, it so happens that an improvement to the original k-means algorithm was made back in 2006 by Arthur & Vassilvitskii, called **K-Means++**.
+They define the initialization step as one that selects the centroids to be as far from each other as possible.
+As a result, the k-means algorithm is not as likely to converge to a *local* optimum, and although this requires more computation, the trade-off is for a vast reduction in the number of iterations of the algorithm.

+It so happens that the SKL class 'KMeans' automatically uses the K-Means++ initialization by default.

 #### 9.1.1a - Accelerated K-Means & Mini-Batch K-Means

+As an aside, we quickly discuss these two variants of the original k-means algorithm.

+The first is called **accelerated k-means**, created in 2003 by Charles Elkan.
+It takes advantage of the well-known **triangle inequality** to avoid unnecessary distance computations and therefore speeds up the training of the k-means algorithm.
+SKL uses this method by default.

+The second is called **mini-batch k-means**, created in 2010 by David Sculley.
+Here, as with any mini-batch technique, we use only a subset of the data at each iteration, and so the centroids will update only slightly per iteration.
+This is a good implementation for data sets that do not fit in memory, but you can still always use NumPy's 'memmap' function instead (see Ch 8).
+With mini-batches, we can use the 'partial_fit()' method but of course this will take more time to train the model.
+The inertial of mini-batch k-means is usually (slightly) worse than that of regular k-means.

 #### 9.1.1a - Finding the Optimal Number of Clusters

 ### 9.1.2 - Limits of K-Means
 ### 9.1.3 - Using Clustering for Image Segmentation